How Did American English Originate and Become Different from British English?

 As you probably know, and can see on the map, the UK is an island, as is its neighbor, Ireland.
 Farther away are the Scandinavian countries of Norway, Sweden and Denmark.
 However, those were the lands of the famed Vikings, who had sea travel down to a science early on.
 Therefore, English also has roots coming from those languages.

 There are many families of languages, but two are of prime importance in the development of English, and those are the Germanic and Latin families.

 The Germanic languages include obviously German, but also (in the distant past) the Scandinavian tongues and Dutch.
-The article linked at right, from San Jose State University goes into considerably more detail on the matter.
+I read a fairly detailed article published from San Jose State University that goes into considerably more detail on the matter.

 The Latin (sometimes called "romance") languages include actual Latin and its derivatives of Italian, Spanish, Portuguese and French.
 They are listed here in order of their evolutionary distance from the original Latin.

 Latin Roots, Germanic Roots: Mix Well and Bewilder Everyone